-The following table shows the estimated payout for each named executive officer had his employment terminated on December 31, 2023 as a result of death or disability.
+The following table shows the estimated payout for each named executive officer had his employment terminated on December 31, 2024 as a result of death or disability.
 The time-based RSU award agreement generally requires the officer to be employed by us on the date of an award payout to receive an award payout but provides that if employment terminates earlier as a result of death or disability the officer will be entitled to acceleration of all unvested shares.
-Upon an officer's disability or death, unvested options will vest on a pro-rata basis, calculated based on the days of continuous employment completed during the vesting period in which the termination date occurs, and the remaining unvested portion of the option shall be forfeited on the termination date.
-As of December 31, 2023, no named executive officers had in-the-money unvested options eligible for pro-ration.
+For stock options granted prior July 25, 2024, upon an officer's disability or death, unvested options will vest on a pro-rata basis, calculated based on the days of continuous employment completed during the vesting period in which the termination date occurs, and the remaining unvested portion of the option shall be forfeited on the termination date.
+For stock options granted after July 25, 2024, upon an officer's disability or death, unvested options will accelerate in full.
+As of December 31, 2024, no named executive officers held stock options granted after July 2024.

-For PRSUs and long-term incentive cash awards, if termination is due to officer's disability or death on any date that is after the second anniversary of the first day of the applicable performance period, the officer's PRSUs or long-term incentive cash awards will not be forfeited and will remain eligible to vest based on actual performance on a pro-rata basis, calculated based on the days of continuous employment from the beginning of the performance period through the date the officer's employment is terminated.
-As of December 31, 2023, no named executive officers had PRSUs or long-term incentive cash awards eligible for pro-ration.
+For PRSUs and long-term incentive cash awards granted prior to March 5, 2024, if termination is due to officer's disability or death on any date that is after the second anniversary of the first day of the applicable performance period, the officer's PRSUs or long-term incentive cash awards will not be forfeited and will remain eligible to vest based on actual performance on a pro-rata basis, calculated based on the days of continuous employment from the beginning of the performance period through the date the officer's employment is terminated.
+For PRSUs and long-term incentive cash awards granted on or after March 5, 2024, if termination is due to officer's disability or death on any date that occurs at least six month following the first day of the applicable performance period, the officer's PRSUs or long-term incentive cash awards will not be forfeited and will immediately vest based on target performance on a pro-rata basis, calculated based on the days of continuous employment from the beginning of the performance period through the date the officer's employment is terminated.